davidbeleznay/DigitalForesterApp/README.md

 - **Responsive Design**: Works on desktop and mobile devices

 ## Changelog

+### 2025-05-23 - Interactive Risk Assessment Sliders
+- **NEW**: Added RiskAssessmentSlider component for intuitive risk level adjustment
+- **NEW**: Implemented dual display modes - interactive sliders and table view for optional assessments
+- **ENHANCED**: Geotechnical and infrastructure assessments now use color-coded sliders with visual feedback
+- **ENHANCED**: Added real-time risk descriptions that update as sliders are adjusted
+- **ENHANCED**: Display mode toggle allows users to switch between slider and table views
+- **IMPROVED**: Better visual representation of risk levels with gradient backgrounds on sliders
+- **TECHNICAL**: Created RiskAssessmentSlider.js component with configurable risk levels
+- **TECHNICAL**: Added RiskAssessmentSlider.css with responsive slider styles
+- **TECHNICAL**: Updated RoadRiskForm to include all sections and integrate new slider functionality

 ### 2025-05-23 - Enhanced Risk Assessment Features
 - **NEW**: Added visual risk matrix diagram with 5×5 professional risk matrix display